Protocol: Direct Immunofluorescence Staining of Intracellular Antigens Using Antibodies Labeled with StarBright™ Dyes

 -

 Prepare cells appropriately.
-For information on preparation of cells from tissue culture cell lines, tissues, and isolation of peripheral blood mononuclear cells from whole blood, refer to protocols FC1, FC2, or FC3.
-Resuspend cells at a concentration of 1 x 107 cells/ml in Staining Buffer (Bio-Rad, BUF073) at 4oC.
+Refer to protocol FC1 for information on preparation of cells from tissue culture cell lines, FC2 for isolation of peripheral blood mononuclear cells from whole blood, and FC3 for preparation of cells from tissues.

 -